Extreme Dodgeball: Other rule changes and amendments

 For the second season, there were two more main changes.
 Firstly, there was a 5-second delay of game warning.
-If a team held more than one ball for over 5 seconds, one of its players would be out.
+If a team held more than one ball for over 5 seconds, one of its players would be issued a "yellow card" and ejected from the court.

 The second rule stated that if a player, in the opinion of the referee, was impeding the flow of play of the game by stalling, refusing to throw the ball, or attempting to force a play on the opposing team, the referee(s) could give that player a "yellow card".
-Two yellow cards meant that the player in question was ejected.
-This second rule was introduced in the early stages of the second season and is called the "Benedetto Amendment" after player David Benedetto, when he deliberately placed two balls immediately on his opponents' side of the court, forcing the opponents - in compliance with the above-stated five-second-rule - to approach the balls, allowing Benedetto to hit them at point blank range, a tactic which was deemed unfair by the show's producers.
-Although Michael 'Handsome' Constanza originally used the tactics in Episode 1 of Season 1, there was no five-second rule back then, so it was not as abusive.
+Two yellow cards meant that the player in question was ejected from the rest of the match.
+This second rule was introduced early in the second season and was called the "Benedetto Amendment" after player David Benedetto, who deliberately placed two balls immediately on his opponents' side of the court, forcing the opponents - in compliance with the above-stated five-second-rule - to approach the balls and allowing him to hit them at point blank range, a tactic which was deemed unfair by the show's producers.
+Although Michael 'Handsome' Constanza had used this same tactic in an Episode 3 game of Season 1, there was no five-second rule back then, so it was not as abusive.

 In the third season, many significant changes were made to the rules.
 First, the teams would add two players each, increasing the number of players from five to seven.
 Still however, only five members of the team would be allowed on the court at any given time.
-The players who came on the court rotated, if four of a team's five players were eliminated, and the final player regenerated a teammate, the sixth member came onto the court.
+The players who came on the court rotated; e.g. if four of a team's five players were eliminated, and the final player regenerated a teammate, the sixth member came onto the court.

 The main change in this season was the format of the matches.
-Instead of 3 rounds which ended when all of the players on one of the teams were eliminated, the matches would be divided to four six-minute quarters.
-The victor would not be decided by the fastest elimination of an entire team, rather, the team with the most points at the end of the 24 minutes.
-If a player eliminates any opponent in any way, his team gains one point.
-A bonus point is awarded for wiping out the entire other team.
+Instead of 3 rounds which ended when all of the players on one of the teams were eliminated, the matches would be divided into four six-minute quarters, leading to a total of 24 minutes per match.
+The victor would not be decided by the fastest elimination of an entire team, but rather, the team with the most points at the end of the match.
+Eliminating an opposing player in any way granted the team one point.
+A bonus point was awarded for wiping out the entire opposing team.